Helping you free your child of an eating disorder

 “I take a very deliberate stance not to talk about ‘parents in charge’ or ‘parents taking control’.
 It creates the impression of setting up an adversarial stance ‘against’ the adolescent and doesn’t sound supportive and empathic toward the adolescent.”

 Likewise, the experts at Maudsley child and adolescent services use language of care, like ‘taking responsibility’ or ‘taking the lead’.
-You are a wise and loving parent ‘stepping in’ to take care of your child to whatever extent they need it.
-As your child gains some freedom from the illness, there will be fewer aspect you need to oversee – indeed later in treatment you will actively work towards promoting their autonomy (Chapter 10).
+You’re a wise and loving parent ‘stepping in’ to take care of your child to whatever extent they need it.
+As your child gains some freedom from the illness, there’ll be fewer aspects you need to oversee – indeed later in treatment you’ll actively work toward promoting their autonomy (Chapter 10).

-Your child may need to hear all this because of course they value their inde-pendence, freedom and… ‘I’m not a baby!’
+Your child may need to hear all this because of course they value their independence, freedom and… ‘I’m not a baby!’
 This phase is not forever.
-And even now, your child can keep age-appropriate autonomy over aspects that don’t interfere with treatment.
+And even now, they can keep age-appropriate autonomy over aspects that don’t interfere with treatment.

 [Jumping to another section of the chapter…]